Erlkoenig90/uSer/doc/uSer.md

 The return type can be:
--# void, in which case the function may indicate errors via exceptions, but not fail otherwise -# \ref uSer::ErrorCode, in which case the function may indicate errors by the returned value or via exceptions (if enabled).
+-# void, in which case the function may indicate errors via exceptions, but not fail otherwise -# \ref uSer_ErrorCode, in which case the function may indicate errors by the returned value or via exceptions (if enabled).
 If the function
 		indicates an error via a return value and exceptions are enabled, µSer will throw an exception that forwards the error code.

 A constant (for serialization) or non-constant (for deserialization) reference to the annotated object is passed as the first argument.
 For cases 2-4, a constant (for serialization) or non-constant (for deserialization) reference to the struct is passed as a second argument, if the attribute was applied to a struct member.